saopayne/antaeus/README.md

 Please let us know how long the challenge takes you.
 We're not looking for how speedy or lengthy you are.
 It's just really to give us a clearer idea of what you've produced in the time you decided to take.
 Feel free to go as big or as small as you want.

-Happy hacking 😁!

 ## Developing

 Requirements:
 - \>= Java 11 environment
-- Ideally: a java IDE but if you're wild notepad does the job

 ### Building